truenas/middleware/docs/userguide/freenas_services.rst

 Test the configuration from another system by running the :command:`sftp`, :command:`ssh`, and :command:`scp` commands as the user.
 The :command:`sftp` and :command:`scp` commands should work but the :command:`ssh`  should fail.

+.. note:: some utilities such as WinSCP and Filezilla can bypass the scponly shell.
+This section assumes that users are accessing the system using the command line versions of :command:`scp` and :command:`sftp`.

 .. _Troubleshooting SSH:

 Troubleshooting SSH